-If there is objective evidence that an impairment loss on loans and receivables carried at amortized cost has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
-The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognized in the Profit or Loss (Other operating expenses - Impairment losses on trade and other receivables).
+If there is objective evidence that an impairment loss on trade receivables carried at amortized cost has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the receivable's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
+In case of short-term trade receivables estimation is made on the amount of expected future cash inflows and compared to the carrying amount, the difference is accounted for as allowance for trade receivables.
+The carrying amount of the asset is reduced through use of an allowance account.
+The amount of the loss is recognized in the Profit or Loss (Other operating expenses - Impairment losses on trade and other assets).